-'''

-(65 ILCS 5/8-11-6b(c))

-(City of Chicago Municipal Code, Chapter 3-45, Article III)
+65 ILCS 5/8-11-6b(c) City of Chicago Municipal Code, Chapter 3-45, Article III machines.
+The State collects this revenue and distributes it to Chicago.
+Soft drink purchases are also subject to the sales tax on general merchandise.

-'''